I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 If you're like me, and can only justify the cost of a monitor like this if you can use it for work as well, you'll like that the Predator out of the gate comes calibrated.
 Native color depth is 10-Bit (8-bit+FRC) / Adobe RGBHD410 which is good enough for all the photo editing and video editing I do.

-Overall, this is my favorite high-end gaming monitor of 2020 so far.
+Overall, this is one of my favorite high-end gaming monitors of the past couple of years.
 If you've got the money, and don't mind a slightly thicker monitor, I highly recommend it.

 BenQ Zowie XL2546